follow

 Preserving the Natural & Cultural History of the New River Gorge National River

-In the New River Gorge, the National Park Service has done a great job achieving its often-misunderstood mission which is to preserve the natural AND cultural resources of our country for the enjoyment, education, and inspiration of this and future generations:
+In the New River Gorge, the National Park Service has done a great job achieving its often-misunderstood mission which is to preserve the natural AND cultural resources of our country for the enjoyment, education, and inspiration of this and future generations.

 This is a place of amazing beauty with a rich supply of natural resources and a deep cultural history.
 Everything from colliding continents to extractive industry has shaped the New River Gorge into what we experience today.
 But don’t take our word for it, step onto a New River Gorge hiking trail and see for yourself.